You can create great email marketing

 In summary – have they created great email marketing?

 Schuh have created a great email in terms of content, context and timing.
 They’ve linked their brand personality and the data they’ve collected in a great way to share some important information to the parents of Schuh purchasing kids.

 However, it’s missing some key elements of email marketing best practice, the opt-in policy is debatable and the lack of an unsubscribe link is very naughty.

 So now you know a bit more about the detail involved in creating a seemingly simple email.
 I started this blog post with the bad news that behind that no magic bullet exists to hypnotize people to open and react to every email that you send.

 So let’s finish on a positive note, the good news is you now understand more about the elements that go into creating a great email and that should help you to get increasingly better results.

-The great news is you don’t to do this alone.
+The great news is you don’t have to do this alone.
 Help is at hand.
 You need extra help then we can help.
 We’ve created some processes in our marketing automation software that helps remove the complexity of dealing with your business data AND the complex nature of your customer’s behaviour.

 It’s not perfect, and it’s not a magic bullet, but is consistently recording results that are +300% above the industry average for traditional email campaigns.